wrodie/ha_behringer_mixer/README.md

 - You are asked for the ip address/hostname
 - You are asked for the type of mixer (choose from the list)
 - You are asked for the name of the mixer
+- You can choose which channels/busses/dcas etc to actually import (If you import everything there can be a lot)

 ## Caveats